Persistent Homology for Resource Coverage: A Case Study of Access to Polling Sites: Our Construction of Weighted VR Complexes

-Much of our data is at the zip code level, and we treat a polling site's zip code as representative of its local area.
+Much of our data is at the zip-code level, and we treat a polling site's zip code as representative of its local area.
 Certain polling sites (predominantly government buildings) have their own zip codes, despite their populations of $0$.
-Therefore, we adjust the zip codes of such polling sites to match the zip codes of the directly surrounding areas.
+We adjust the zip codes of such polling sites to match the zip codes of the directly surrounding areas.